Loopring/protocols/docs/daniel_thoughts_on_fee_model.md

 We can refer the latter one as "miner buys the margin with LRC".
 What's the buy price?
 Lets assume the LRC fee is *x* and the   margin is *y* amountS, the price is actually *2x/y* per 1 unit of amountS in terms of LRC.

+Lets assume the fair market price of 1 unit of amountS, *f* is know to the miner, then if *2x/y* is smaller than *f*, miner will choose margin, otherwise it will choose LRC fee.
+We can have:

+- choose margin,then price(1 amountS) >= **2x/y** LRC
+- choose LRC fee, then price(1 amountS) <= **2x/y** LRC

+This might be a way to calculate a moving average price for amountS in a decentralized way.